thewraven/gorethink-docs/content/accessing-reql/index.md

 ## Server

-The server function of the *r.Session struct returns the server name and identifier.
+The server function of the r.Session struct returns the name and identifier of the server.

 > session.Server() -> (r.ServerResponse, error)